apache/dolphinscheduler/docs/docs/en/guide/parameter/context.md

 ![context-subprocess02](../../../../img/new_ui/dev/parameter/context-subprocess02.png)

-Create a sub_process task in a new workflow, and use the subprocess_example1 workflow as the sub-node.
+Create a sub_workflow task in a new workflow, and use the subprocess_example1 workflow as the sub-node.

 ![context-subprocess03](../../../../img/new_ui/dev/parameter/context-subprocess03.png)

-Create a shell task as a downstream task of the sub_process task, and write the following script:
+Create a shell task as a downstream task of the sub_workflow task, and write the following script:

 ![context-subprocess04](../../../../img/new_ui/dev/parameter/context-subprocess04.png)